Supporting sports and sports integrity

 EGBA has been working, since 2005, with the ESSA – Sports Betting Integrity to help combat match-fixing.
 ESSA´s early warning monitoring platform helps detect suspicious betting patterns, information which ESSA then uses to alert sports authorities, providing an electronic trail of data which can be used to launch legal investigations.
 ESSA is established and funded by sports betting operators and offered free of charge to leading sports federations.

 - Effective regulation to help control the black market in sports betting and minimising the risk of corruption and match-fixing.

 - International initiatives such as the Council of Europe convention on match fixing, the IOC’s betting integrity recommendations and the UK Integrity Action Plan, to tackle the threat of conflicts of interest and tolerance of bad practices.

 - Tougher sanctions to ensure the full enforcement of sporting rules.

-- Education programs such as the PROtect Integrity initiative, which is financially supported by EGBA and led by the EU Athletes Association.
-The initiative provides grassroots education to athletes about the ruled related to and the dangers of match-fixing and has provided face-to-face education to close to 15,000 elite and youth athletes in 11 EU countries and through at least 10 different sports.
+- Education programs such as the PROtect Integrity initiative, which is financially supported by EGBA and led by the EU Athletes Association since 2010.
+The European Commission joined as co-funder of the initiative in 2016.
+The initiative provides grassroots education to athletes about the rules related to and the dangers of match-fixing and has provided face-to-face education to close to 33,500 elite and youth athletes in 11 EU countries and through at least 10 different sports.

 - Greater cooperation to extend to regulators, as well as new regions, the early warning system of ESSA.